 While much of the electricity produced in many Western nations already comes from sources that are clean and renewable, the use of fuels like coal and gas are still major ecological issues.
 By fitting your home with solar panels, you can further reduce the consumption of fossil fuels and help to eliminate the pollution that comes from their burning.
-Many governments also offer rebate programs to subsidise home solar panels, and they can be a great way to reduce your homes power bill.
+Many governments also offer rebate programs to subsidize home solar panels, and they can be a great way to reduce your home's power bill.

 Many people do not realize the effect that certain products have on the environment.
-When we clean our homes and our bodies, the leftover waste from things like detergent, shampoo, cleansers and polishes wash down the drain.
+When we clean our homes and our bodies, the leftover waste from things like detergent, shampoo, cleansers, and polishes wash down the drain.
 If you use synthetics or harsh chemicals, this waste product can take decades to breakdown.